astrohart/MFR/MFR.GUI.Windows.Presenters.Interfaces/README.md

 ##### Summary

-Creates a 'profile' (really a way of saving a group of projectFileRenamerConfiguration settings) and then adds it to the collection of profiles that the user has.
+Creates a 'profile' (really a way of saving a group of configuration settings) and then adds it to the collection of profiles that the user has.

 ##### Parameters